 The median sales price per acre of Freestone County rural land sales for the last 11 years.
 This does not represent any particular sale but is a median of the sales price per acre of all rural land sales that qualified for Open-Space "Ag, Timber, Wildlife" valuation, that occurred for the given year.
-This indicates a year-over-year increase of 62.53% between 2021-2022.

-The median sales price per acre of Freestone County rural land sales of tracts up to 20 acres in size, for the last 6 years.
+The median sales price per acre of Freestone County rural land sales of tracts up to 20 acres in size, for the last 7 years.
 This does not represent any particular sale but is a median of the sales price per acre of all rural land sales that qualified for Open-Space "Ag, Timber, Wildlife" valuation, that occurred for the given year.